 Diagnosis of pneumonia:

-Aside from a good sputum sample, a good history from the patient or patient's family can help you determine which type of pneumonia the patient has.
+Aside from a good sputum sample, a good history from the patient or patent's family can help you determine which type of pneumonia the patient has.
 If the symptoms occurred all of a sudden, then it may be bacterial or mycoplasma.
 On the other hand, if symptoms occurred following a bout of flu like symptoms, than a virus is probably the culprit.

 Was the patient drinking?
 He may have aspiration pneumonia.
 Is he immunocompromised?
 Perhaps he has Pneumocystis carinii.
 Is it community acquired?
 It's probably gram-positive bacterium Streptococcus pneumoniae.
 Was it hospital acquired?
 Then it's probably Staphylococcus aureus or a gram-negative bacterium such as Klebsiella pneumoniae or Pseudomonas aeruginosa.